xPuls3/Pendorian-Elite-UI/README.md

 ## Settings
 The settings can be found at the top of the script.
+* Toggle the recolor <True / False>
+* Remove Battle Stats From Header <True / False>
+* Remove quest options from select quest <Battle / Farming / Mining / Prospecting / Woodcutting> <True / False>
+* Edit the colors used by the recolor <color>

 ## Contributing
 If you are capable, and have a good idea that you want to implement, feel free to use Github to contribute!